 What are the Different Types of CBD Hemp Oil?

-Full Spectrum CBD oil contains the majority of the phytocannabinoids, terpenoids, flavanoids, etc. in the hemp plant.
+Full Spectrum CBD oil contains the majority of the phytocannabinoids, terpenoids, flavonoids, etc. in the hemp plant.
 This means it also includes THC, which can be a concern for some people.
-The “Entourage Effect” has been well established in Full Spectrum CBD, so if a patient is trying to obtain these types of benefits, then full spectrum CBD oil is appropriate.
+The “Entourage Effect” has been well established in Full Spectrum CBD, so if a patient is trying to obtain these types of benefits, then full-spectrum CBD oil is appropriate.
 The caveat to Full Spectrum CBD is of course the increased risk of testing positive for THC.

 If a patient is unable to have THC, I recommend taking this type of CBD product as it still allows for some of the beneficial Entourage Effect.
 There are some studies in the works looking into the effects of Broad Spectrum products without THC to study their effectiveness.

 If a patient were concerned about having any THC this would be the preferred oil.
-However, this oil will have the lowest rate of effectiveness, though it is usually the cheapest oil due its simple content.
+However, this oil will have the lowest rate of effectiveness, though it is usually the cheapest oil due to its simple content.